 Likewise, don’t under-mix.
 Obviously we want all of the ingredients incorporated together.

 6. Use Parchment Paper Rounds

 First, make sure you have quality cake pans.
-From one baker to another– I swear by Fat Daddio’s cake pans.
+From one baker to another, I swear by Fat Daddio’s cake pans.
+I own the 9-inch, 8-inch, and 6-inch round pans.
 Incredible quality for the price.
 I’m not working with this brand, I’m just a genuine fan.

 No matter what size or brand cake pan you use, make sure you prepare it appropriately.
 These days I ALWAYS use parchment paper rounds.
 Trace the bottom of the cake pans(s) on a large piece of parchment paper.
 Cut out the parchment circle(s).
 Then, very lightly grease the cake pans with butter or nonstick spray.
 I usually use coconut oil nonstick spray or “baking spray” which has a little flour in it.
 Place the parchment round inside, then grease the parchment round too.
 Yes, grease the pan AND the parchment.
 This promises an ultra non-stick environment for your cake.
 Never any sticking.
 I usually keep a stack of parchment rounds on hand just in case I’m in a rush to get a cake in the oven.